AlexCCavaco/obsidian-exercises/README.md

 >$choice{"option1", *"option2" [, …]}

 Choose one or more options from the multiple choice box.
 Options are separated by commas, but consider always using quotations.
-For multi word values (that contain spaces) they are necessary.
 They are required for multi-word values (containing spaces).
 Options are **randomized** before being displayed.

 To define a **correct option** you can simply prepend the option with an asterisk (for example: \*"option").